scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDLAuditor.md

 * You must create the ASK cluster with Kubernetes version 1.21 or higher for the ScalarDL Ledger and ScalarDL Auditor deployment.
 * You cannot deploy your application pods on the same ASK cluster as ScalarDL Ledger and ScalarDL Auditor deployment to make Byzantine fault detection work properly.
 * You must create two ASK clusters.
-One is for ScalarDL Ledger another one is for ScalarDL Auditor.
+One is for ScalarDL Ledger and another one is for ScalarDL Auditor.
 * You must configure a VNet as follows.
     * You must connect the **VNet of AKS (for Ledger)** and the **VNet of AKS (for Auditor)** using [VNet Peering](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
 So, you must specify the different IP ranges for the **VNet of AKS (for Ledger)** and the **VNet of AKS (for Auditor)** when you create them.
     * You must allow the **connections between Ledger and Auditor** to make ScalarDL (Auditor mode) work properly.